joanlmGit/skylab-bootcamp-201909/staff/joan-luis/eco-points/README.md

 ## Results test ⚙️

-_Explica como ejecutar las pruebas automatizadas para este sistema_
+_

-## Versionado 📌
+## Version 📌
 v.0

-## Autores ✒️
+## Authors ✒️

 * **Joan Luis Morales** - *Trabajo Inicial* - [git Joan](https://github.com/joan)

-## Expresiones de Gratitud 🎁
+## Thanks to 🎁

+* Skylab Coders
-* Teach Team,
+* Teach Team: Manu, Jose, Jorge
 *
-* Martín, Aitor, Nacho,  Xavi Sevilla, Isidro, Adri H, Jose y Oscar Rodriguez  🤓
+* thanks in general; Bootcampmates, remarkable: Martín, Aitor, Nacho,  Xavi Sevilla, Isidro, Adri H, Jose y Oscar Rodriguez  🤓
 *
+## Difficulties
+* Linux system problems of software and hardware to run some frameworks and libraries such as Sass and  Mocha

+## Future Versions
+* Include the image of the Location created in the popup view
+* Do not allow to add more locations within a radius of 100m
+* The action that allows the modification of the echo point by clicking on the popup image.
+The logic must verify the existence of the user, only logged-in users can modify the eco-points